Typography as Language: THEORY and Practice

 Typography as Language will hone the typographic skills of designers working in both print and digital environments, with special consideration given to typography’s role as a narrative tool within graphic design and other disciplines, including fine art, film and photography.
 Lettering and typeface design will be explored within their larger social and cultural context as well as in terms of typographic theory and usage, aesthetics and technology.
 A focus on creating expressive and individualized type will draw from history, the vernacular and each student’s individual lens on the subject.

-Over the course of the program, students will design a typeface (either from scratch or by adapting a historical face) and use it in a project of their choosing in any media—on screen or on paper—including film titles, environmental signage, posters, websites, tablet or smartphone apps, books, periodicals, logos and product design.
-Students will have full access to the extensive Visual Arts Library resources and Design Archives, plus a range of studio equipment from digital printers to letterpress facilities.
+Over the course of the program, students will design a typeface (either from scratch or by adapting a historical face) and demonstrate its use in a project of his or her choosing in any media—on screen or on paper—including film titles, environmental signage, posters, websites, tablet or smartphone apps, books, periodicals, logos and product design.
+Students will have access to the extensive Visual Arts Library resources and Design Archives.

 The program is built around interrelated one-week modules of four classes per week, covering technical, theoretical, historical and practical studies.
-Guest lectures, studio workshops and field trips will complement class projects and allow students to directly interact with some of the best type designers in New York City, and get acquainted with world famous design studios.
+Guest lectures and field trips to a design firm and a letterpress facility will complement class projects and allow students to directly interact with some of the best type designers in New York City and get acquainted with world famous design studios.

 PREREQUISITES: Participants must be established creative professionals, or undergraduates who have completed their junior year of study, with demonstrated fluency in typography.
 Participants must supply their own laptops (Macintosh) and FontLab software.